 Voice over Internet Protocol Project Overview

-9/3/2014 – Deployments for Wave 2 buildings are finishing up.
-Over 9,200 phone lines have been converted or suspended so far.
-Surveys of Wave 3 buildings continue.
+10/10/2014 – Deployments for Wave 2 buildings are almost complete and Wave 3 deployments have begun.
+Over 10,500 phone lines have been converted or suspended so far.
+Surveys of Wave 3 buildings are nearing completion.
 For additional information on the project and the deployment status by building, please visit the VoIP Wiki page: https://wikis.utexas.edu/display/itsnt/VoIP+Project.

 IT governance formed a VoIP Task Force in fall of 2010 consisting of representatives from the Cockrell School of Engineering, College of Communication, College of Natural Sciences, College of Liberal Arts, McCombs School of Business, and Information Technology Services.
 Their charge was to review the ongoing needs for telephony on campus and to determine the best approach to provide this service moving forward.
 In March of 2012 IT governance endorsed a plan to replace the university’s existing telephone system.

 Voice over IP (VoIP) was identified in the Strategic IT Advisory Committee report and prioritized by the IT Architecture and Infrastructure Committee (AIC) to be investigated as a future direction for campus telephone services.
 IT governance determined that VoIP, and changes to the way telephone services are provided, will decrease the cost of providing telephone services while also providing increased flexibility and new features.
 While the current infrastructure has served campus well for over 25 years, it is time to replace that infrastructure.

 See charter for deployment committee: VOIP Project DeploymentCharter